mickaelbaron/mickaelbaron/README.md

 I got my PhD degree in computer science at Poitiers University for a ... long time.
 Previously, I worked at INRIA Rocquencourt into the MERLIN team for designing human computer interaction methods and tools.
 I worked also in high-tech companies on designing and validating software.

-I'm the lead of all the software research developments conducted at [LIAS](https://www.lias-lab.fr) ... in two words **Mister Software** 👨🏼‍💻.
+I'm the lead of the software research developments conducted at [LIAS](https://www.lias-lab.fr) ... in two words **Mister Software** 👨🏼‍💻.
 My research topics include: *Semantic Data Modeling*, *Ontology-based Database Design* and *Query Relaxation Strategies*.
 In parallel of my professional activities, I'm the team leader of the Java zones (Java, Java Web, Eclipse, Netbeans, Spring and Android) of [Developpez.com](https://www.developpez.com), the largest French-speaking community of IT professionals.

 ### 🔭 Tutorials in progress